phuongle1911/Oauth-authentication/README.md

 --------------------------
 #### 5 - Environment Configuration
 Database connection and authentification requires environment variables configuration.
-In Backend folder, create a file named '.env' in the project root directory.
-Next, copy Client ID and Client Secret obtained from Google Cloud Console to the file, and include other information as below example:
+In "backend" folder, replace '.env-example' file with '.env' in the project root directory.
+Next, copy Client ID and Client Secret obtained from Google Cloud Console to the file, and include other information as the example:

     CLIENT_ID = XXXXXXXXXXXX.apps.googleusercontent.com
     CLIENT_SECRET = XXXXXXXXXXXXXXXXXXXXXX